HALFpipe/HALFpipe/README.rst

     --include TAG VALUE
     --include-list TAG PATH

 A tag and a value may be specified.
 Will include only images with this tag and value.
-If multiple different tags are specified, images must match all of them, but if multiple values of the same tag are specified, images must match one of them.
+Multiple different tags can be specified (for example to include a specific task and a specific feature), in which case images must match all of the tags.
+Likewise, multiple values of the same tag can specified (for example to include two different tasks), and in this case images must match one of the tags.
 Alternatively, a tag and a path to a file may be specified.
+The file must be a text file with one entry per line.
 Will include only images with this tag and any of the values in the file.

    For example: